 - Preheat the oven to 425° F. Have ready a large baking sheet lined with parchment paper.

-- Use a wooden spoon or rubber spatula to stir the flour mixture constantly over the heat—it will quickly pull away from the sides and form a sticky lump of dough.
-Keep stirring the dough for about 3 to 4 minutes.
-(The bottom of the pan will get covered by a film which is normal.)
-If you have a digital thermometer you can check the temperature of the dough—it should be 165° to 175°F.
+- Use a wooden spoon or rubber spatula to stir the flour mixture constantly over the heat—it will pull away from the sides and begin to form a sticky lump of dough.

 - Transfer the dough to the bowl of a stand mixer with a paddle attachment.
 Mix the dough on low for 3 to 4 minutes to cool it enough to touch.

-Make the puffs:
+Make the choux puffs:

 - Use a medium 2-tablespoon-sized cookie scoop to scoop balls of dough onto the prepared baking sheet, spacing them about 2 inches apart.

-- Bake the puffs for 10 minutes.
+- Slide the pan into the oven and bake the puffs for 10 minutes.
 Then, reduce the oven temperature to 350° F. (Do not open the door.)
-Bake the puffs for another 15 to 20 minutes, until they're lightly browned on top and the tops feel sturdy.

-- Serve the puffs immediately or store them covered in the fridge until you need them.
-Leftover puffs can be kept covered and refrigerated for about 2 days.
+- Leftover Lemon Cream Puffs can be kept tightly covered and refrigerated for about 4 days.

-- Makes about 23 cream puffs.
+- Makes 22 to 23 cream puffs.

 Notes